 Manual removal (for small amounts of aphids)

-Unlike scale insects, aphids can be easily eliminated using a water hose.
+Unlike scale insects, aphids can be easily eliminated using a garden hose.
 For small infestations, spray cold water on the leaves to remove the aphids from the plant.
 Ideally, they won’t find their way back to the leaves.

 Alternatively, since they have very soft bodies and do not move fast, you can easily kill aphids using your hands.
 Squish ’em right away whenever you notice them on your plant.